IACR/conference-template/installation.md

 ### How can I change the colors of the website?
 This is a multi-step process.
 If you are not confident editing CSS3, we recommend against customizing the colors.
 Please do NOT attempt to edit styles in any HTML document; all editable styles are found in /styles/main.css.

-The default colors are an orange-based light gray background, a dark blue text, and medium green links that change to orange on hover.
+The default colors are an orange-based light gray background, a dark blue text, and medium green links that change to orange on mouseover.
 The recommended alternative color themes are:
 - blue-based light gray background with green links
 - green-based light gray background with blue links

 When changing the colors, you must edit the following:
 - body{background-color}
 - .headerGradient{background}
-  - Note that there are 5 instances of .headerGradient{background} that must be changed.
+  - There are 5 instances of .headerGradient{background} that must be changed.
 This is to maximize cross-browser compatibility of the gradient effect.
+-

 Optional changes include:
 - .navHeader{color}